cybeats/sbomgen/tutorials/creating-maven-sbom/creating-maven-sbom.md

 ## Example SBOM

-The following section illustrates a CycloneDX JSON SBOM of the project OneDev, created by the CycloneDX Maven Plugin.
+The following section illustrates a CycloneDX JSON and XML SBOMs of the project OneDev codebase, created by the CycloneDX Maven Plugin.

 <html lang="en">
 <head>